dsyer/demorunner-jupyter/README.md

 Example dev environment project for bash and jupyter notebooks.
 You can open the notebook in VSCode or in your browser.
 Once you have the notebook open, you can run the cells by clicking the run button or pressing `shift + enter`.
 The container can be rebuilt and will remember the python environment and jupyter notebook settings.

-## Nix Shell

-The `shell.nix` sets up a virtual python environment with `pip`.
-If you have the [Nix extension](https://marketplace.visualstudio.com/items?itemName=bbenoist.Nix) for VSCode installed, you can open the project locally (without a devcontainer) by selecting the `shell.nix` file as an environment.
+## Running the Notebook

+### VSCode

+Once the python environment is sorted out, you can open the project in VSCode.
+Open the notebook in the editor and select a kernel from the picker at the top right - the "Bash" kernel should show up as a ["Jupyter Kernel"](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management#_jupyter-kernels).

-## Command line and Browser
+### Command line and Browser

 Prepare the python environment: